phax/as2-lib/README.md

 #Package structure
 This library manages the package `com.helger.as2lib` and all sub-packages:

+  * com.helger.as2lib - contains the global AS2 settings
   * com.helger.as2lib.cert - contains the certificate factory
   * com.helger.as2lib.client - contains the AS2 client for sending messages
   * com.helger.as2lib.crypto - contains the BouncyCastle crypto code for signing, verification, encryption and decryption of messages